Law LLB (Hons) degree Course overview

 Fees and funding

-This LLB (Hons) qualifies students to progress directly to the professional stage of their legal training – the Legal Practice Course (LPC) or the Solicitors Qualifying Exam for solicitors and Bar Vocational Studies (BVS) for barristers.
+This LLB (Hons) qualifies you to progress directly to the professional stage of your legal training – the Solicitors’ Practice Programme (SPP) for solicitors and Bar Vocational Studies (BVS) for barristers.

 As a graduate you might also work for: